Toxantron/scrumonline/README.md

 # ScrumOnline

 **WARNING: Because of a conflict in the Google assertion of duplicate content the [original page](https://www.scrumpoker.online) was replaced by a non-functional version [5k.lt](http://5k.lt).
-I already contacted Google trying to resolve the issue.**
+I already contacted Google trying to resolve the issue.
+Feel free to report it was "WebSpam" as well to remove it from the index again!**

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/scrumonline/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)